jorgeberrizbeitia/cloudinary-mern-stack/README.md

 # CLOUDINARY SETUP FOR MERN STACK

-This code includes the full setup for cloudinary in a Mern Stack App.
+This code includes the basic setup for cloudinary in a MERN Stack App.
 Code included is for both Server and Client side.

+You can follow below Instructions below to add the functionality to your current code or see the code inside the repository server/client for an example of Create and Read of a document with an image property uploaded through cloudinary.

 ***

-## CLOUDINARY REGISTER
+## Step 1.
+CLOUDINARY REGISTER

 1. Create an account or log into [Cloudinary](https://cloudinary.com/)